-SECOND SUMMER TERM 2015
+SECOND SUMMER TERM 2016

-July 5 (Su) Last Day to Register/Pay for Second Summer Term Courses
+July 5 (T) Last Day to Register for Second Summer Term Courses

-July 6 (M) Courses Begin
+July 5 (T) Second Summer Term Courses Begin

-July 7 (T) Last Day for Schedule Adjustments
+July 6 (W) Last Day for Schedule Adjustments

-July 7 (T) Last Day for Full Refund

-July 24 (F) Last Day to Withdraw from Courses
+July 22 (F) Last Day to Withdraw from Courses

-August 5 (W) Last Day of Courses
+August 3 (W) Last Day of Courses

-August 6 (R) Final Exams
+August 4 (R) Final Exams

-August 7 (F) by noon Grades Due in Admissions
+August 5 (F) by noon Grades Due in Admissions

-ASU-Newport is closed on the following recognized holidays: Christmas Eve, Christmas Day, New Year's Day, Independence Day, Memorial Day, Labor Day, Thanksgiving Day, and additional days as designated by the Governor of Arkansas or College Officials.
+ASU-Newport is closed on the following recognized holidays: Christmas Eve, Christmas Day, New Year's Day, Independence Day, Memorial Day, Labor Day, Thanksgiving Day, Martin Luther King Day, and additional days as designated by the Governor of Arkansas or College Officials.
 Some holidays are not observed on the day they actually occur because they fall on a Saturday or Sunday.
 The schedule will be adjusted accordingly.